Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns top-3 historical regime matches based on BTC microstructure with about 4h BTC outcomes.
-It distinguishes from siblings like get_btc_usdc_signal and get_mm_trap_state by explicitly stating when to use and not use.
+The description clearly states the tool's purpose: 'What happened last time BTC microstructure looked like this?
+Top-3 historical regime matches with observed about 4h BTC outcomes'.
+It also distinguishes from siblings like get_btc_usdc_signal and get_mm_trap_state, leaving no ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.